lucianofedericopereira/my-wedding/README.md

 - **Vanilla JavaScript**: Implements all interactivity using modern, efficient JavaScript techniques, avoiding jQuery to maintain a lightweight footprint.

-Credits: Inspired by the concept of falling petals from the repository vinitshahdeo.
+Credits: Top Flowers and concept inspiration from vinitshahdeo repo.